linsen/mxit-rails/README.md

 - `:body` - The page body (`body` element in html)
 - `:link` - The colour of links in the page
 - `:link_hover` - The colour and background colour of highlighted links.

+Check the [Style Guide](https://github.com/linsen/mxit-rails/wiki/Style-Guide) for more tips.
+There is also a list of [Emoticons](https://github.com/linsen/mxit-rails/wiki/Emoticons) that can be used on Mxit.

 Layout